Pacific Southwest, Region 9: Superfund

 Over 74 million gallons of groundwater have been treated and 2,000 pounds of VOCs removed since system start-up in 1982.

-Intel has begun implementing an in-situ bioremediation pilot test at its former facility at 365 East Middlefield Road in Mountain View to try to reduce VOC concentrations in the “hot spot” areas in a shorter period of time.
-During the pilot test, the groundwater extraction and treatment system is not operating.
+Intel has been implementing an in-situ bioremediation pilot test at its former facility at 365 East Middlefield Road in Mountain View to try to reduce VOC concentrations in the “hot spot” areas in a shorter period of time.
+The groundwater extraction and treatment system is not currently operating while monitoring the effectiveness of the bioremediation work.
 See Intel's annual progress report for more information.

-The existing soil and groundwater remedy at the MEW Site does not address risks from long-term exposure through the vapor intrusion pathway.
-Since the issuance of EPA’s 1989 Record of Decision, new information has been developed regarding the toxicity of TCE and potential vapor intrusion into buildings overlying shallow groundwater contamination.
+The 1989 soil and groundwater remedy at the MEW Site did not address risks from long-term exposure through the vapor intrusion pathway.
+Since the issuance of EPA’s 1989 Record of Decision, new information was developed regarding the toxicity of TCE and potential vapor intrusion into buildings overlying shallow groundwater contamination.
 In 2003, as part of EPA’s Five-Year Review of the MEW Study Area, EPA began evaluating whether VOCs in shallow groundwater are potentially migrating upward through the soils and cracks in the floors or through plumbing conduits and other preferential pathways, and impacting indoor air.

 Based on indoor air sampling of both commercial and residential buildings in the area conducted in 2003 to 2007, EPA has confirmed the presence of the subsurface vapor intrusion pathway into a number of structures overlying the shallow groundwater TCE plume.
-None of the samples taken to date indicate any immediate or short-term health threat to building occupants from this pathway.
 EPA’s main concern is whether the chemicals from the Site measured in indoor air pose an unacceptable risk of chronic health effects due to long-term exposure (25 years or more).
 It is EPA’s policy not to set cleanup levels or take action to reduce levels that are less than ambient background levels.

 Some of the sampled buildings indicated indoor air contaminant concentrations that were elevated above background levels and above EPA Region 9’s TCE interim action level in indoor air for long-term exposure.
-In each of these buildings, the MEW Companies and NASA have taken voluntary interim measures (e.g., sealing cracks/conduits, upgrading/modifying ventilation systems, installing air purifying systems) to reduce the indoor air contaminant concentrations.
-In addition, many new buildings in the MEW Study Area have taken measures to help prevent or mitigate the vapor intrusion pathway.
-Although EPA has not yet determined what the long-term mitigation and monitoring strategy should be for all buildings overlying shallow groundwater contamination, the results of these interim measures have generally reduced the indoor air levels thus far and are protective of residents and workers.
+In each of these buildings, the MEW Companies, Navy and NASA implemented interim measures (e.g., sealing cracks/conduits, upgrading/modifying ventilation systems, installing air purifying systems) to reduce the indoor air contaminant concentrations.

-In 2010, after amending the MEW Record of Decision, EPA selected a remedy that addressed potential long-term exposure of TCE, and other VOCs at unacceptable levels, through the vapor intrusion pathway, For more information, please access the 2010 Record of Decision Amendment for the Vapor Intrusion Pathway document either by clicking here or finding it in the Records of Decision subsection of the Documents and Reports section below.
+In 2010, EPA amended the MEW Record of Decision and selected a remedy that addressed potential long-term exposure of TCE, and other VOCs at unacceptable levels, through the vapor intrusion pathway, For more information, please access the 2010 Record of Decision Amendment for the Vapor Intrusion Pathway document either by clicking here or finding it in the Records of Decision subsection of the Documents and Reports section below.

 In 1985, the EPA issued an Administrative Order On Consent to Intel, Fairchild Semiconductor, and Raytheon, requiring the three companies to conduct a joint site investigation.
 In 1991, EPA, Intel and Raytheon signed a Consent Decree, an agreement under which Intel and Raytheon agreed to design and construct the groundwater extraction and treatment systems for the regional groundwater contamination.